onflow/docs/docs/networks/node-ops/nodes/node-operation/byzantine-node-attack-response.md

 ---
-title: Byzantine node attack response
+title: Byzantine Node Attack Response
-sidebar_label: Byzantine attack response
+sidebar_label: Byzantine Attack Response
 description: How to respond to a byzantine node attack on the network
 sidebar_position: 3
 ---